MicrosoftDocs/Advertising-docs/BingAds/guides/editorial-review-appeals.md

 The ad then goes through an in-depth review in the background.
 To find ads that failed the more in-depth review, call the [GetAdsByEditorialStatus](~/campaign-management-service/getadsbyeditorialstatus.md) operation.
 To determine the reason why an ad failed the review and whether it is appealable, call the [GetEditorialReasonsByIds](~/campaign-management-service/geteditorialreasonsbyids.md) operation.

-If the status of an ad group is *Draft*, the ads will begin the in-depth review when you update its status to *Paused* or *Active*.

 If an ad is updated, it is subject to the same review process as a new ad.
 Effectively the ad is paused unless or until the updated ad copy is immediately approved.

 ## <a name="adextensioneditorialreview"></a>Ad Extension Editorial Review